criteo/criteo-api-python-sdk/sdks/marketingsolutions_preview/docs/AudienceApi.md

 with criteo_api_marketingsolutions_preview.ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = audience_api.AudienceApi(api_client)
-    limit = 1 # int | The number of elements to be returned.
-The default is 50 and the maximum is 100. (optional) offset = 1 # int | The (zero-based) offset into the collection.
-The default is 0. (optional) audience_segment_search_input_v1 = AudienceSegmentSearchInputV1(
+    audience_segment_search_input_v1 = AudienceSegmentSearchInputV1(
         data=AudienceSegmentSearchEntityV1Resource(
             type="type_example",